fabiograsso/iam-fabiograsso-net/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the CC BY-NC-SA 4.0 License.
 See the [LICENSE](LICENSE) file for details.

 ---